 Anyway, let’s jump right into it!
 Here are my favorite films of 2017:

 I tend to enjoy some really bizarre films, and Dave Made a Maze, a movie about someone getting lost in a maze created inside of a cardboard box, is definitely one of them.
 The story sounds like something a child would come up with, but that level of imagination and wonder is brought to the set and creature design.
 The labyrinth in Dave Made a Maze is one of my favorite movie settings this year, and its inhabitants are equally great.
-Dave Made a Maze doesn’t have amazing writing, acting, or direction (it’s definitely all good or above though), but it is just plain fun to watch.
+The film as a whole is occasionally scary, often very funny, always quirky, and just plain fun to watch.

 Colossal is all over the map in the best of ways.
 Its premise (Anne Hathaway discovers she’s controlling a giant monster in South Korea) is crazy, but the strong cast, solid character development, and emotional story keep it fairly grounded for what it is by making it feel so human and genuine.
 Colossal also makes a big tonal shift about halfway through, but it works stupendously.
 I’m pretty sure this is a “love it or hate it” film, but I strongly recommend giving Colossal a watch to anyone looking for something different.